 Bigfoot, also known as Sasquatch, is the name given to a cryptid ape- or hominid-like creature that some people believe inhabits forests, mainly in the Pacific Northwest region of North America.
 Bigfoot is usually described as a large, hairy, bipedal humanoid.
-Not to be confused with former self-described mastermind of the attacks of 9/11 Khalid Sheikh Mohammed.
+Not to be confused with the former self-described mastermind of the attacks of 9/11, Khalid Sheikh Mohammed.

 “Look, after I dropped the kids off and smoked some fine North San Juan Girl Scout Cookie,” continued Mr. Bradenshauer, “I drove back to Lawrence and Norlene and took several pictures of this creature.
 It’s not a bear or a 9/11 terrorist.”